higasun/furing/README.md

 # Furing - japanese wind chime

 ## What is this ?
-This is an 3D application dubbed <b>Furing</b> where you can enjoy "<b><i>furin</i></b>" ringing with ears and eyes.
+This is an 3D application dubbed <b>Furing</b> where you can enjoy a Japanese wind chime, known as "<b><i>furin</i></b>", fluttering and ringing.
-Furin is a japanese wind chime which is hung by the window particularly in summer in Japan.
+If you have visted Japan, you've seen them hang by the window particularly in summer.
-People enjoy furin rings and get relieve
+Furin's sound and flattering relieves the heat of summer.

 This application is programmed using <b>PyOpenGL</b> and <b>glfw</b>.